-10 of the world's most beautiful ice skating rinks
+What are the world's best ice skating rinks?

 - Ottawa's Rideau Canal is a natural rink stretching 7.8 kilometers long

-- Skaters at Moscow's Red Square Rink can enjoy the Christmas lights decorating the Kremlim
+- Skaters at Moscow's Red Square Rink can enjoy the Christmas lights decorating the Kremlin

 - Winter in Sydney sees Bondi Beach become an ice rink in June and July